| From further information, I learnt that Citizen Péron, the most

 to draw those who could be approached did nothing but a view of the village

 in which dwelt the people whom we had encountered on our first landing.
+After leaving the natives, the men set about looking for shells, and

 brought back several that were absolutely the same as those that the Naturaliste